juju/docs/src/en/juju-concepts.md

 ![machine][img__client-3]
 [img__client-3]: ../media/juju-client-3.png

-!!!
-Note:
-    Compatibility with a remote/networked LXD daemon is not implemented at this time.
+Although LXD itself can function over the network, Juju does not support this feature.

 ## Juju agent